KarlGong/ptest/doc/en/index.md

 **Examples:**

-In following case, the `PTestClass1` and `PTestClass2` will be run one by one even if the `-n(--testexecutornumber)` is set of greater than 1.
+In following case, the `PTestClass1` and `PTestClass2` will be run one by one even if the `-n(--test-executor-number)` is set of greater than 1.

 ```python
 from ptest.decorator import TestClass, Test